-For more information about this screen, see Configuration Summary in Oracle Fusion Middleware Creating WebLogic Domains Using the Configuration Wizard.
+For more details about options on this screen, see Configuration Summary in Oracle Fusion Middleware Creating WebLogic Domains Using the Configuration Wizard.

-3.2.2.23 Writing Down Your Domain Name and Administration Server URL
+Writing Down Your Domain Name and Administration Server URL

 The Configuration Success screen shows information about the domain you just configured.